sookinoby/mxnet-ccn-samples/README.md

 4. [MXNet](http://mxnet.io/get_started/install.html)
 5. Jupyter notebook - conda install jupyter notebook

-Mxnet, GPU version has a problem in windows.
+Please note: the MXNet GPU version has a problem in Windows.
 I have asked for clarification in [mxnet github](https://github.com/dmlc/mxnet/issues/6057) page.
-Mxnet CPU version works fine in windows.
+The MXNet CPU version works fine in Windows.

 ## The dataset
 In order to learn about any deep neural network, we need data.
 For this notebook, we use a dataset already stored as a NumPy array.
 You can also load data from any image file.
 We'll show that process later in the notebook.

-The actual data set is located [here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+The actual dataset is located [here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 Please read this page to understand the dataset better.

 The pickled version of the data that we will be using is [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip)

 The dataset consists of 39,209 training samples and 12,630 testing samples, representing 43 different traffic signs (such as a stop sign, speed limit, warning sign, and so on).

 Each data in the dataset is 32*32 size with three channel (RGB) and belongs to a particular image class.
 The image class is a number between 0 and 43.
 The actual name of the class is given 'signnames.csv'.
-The 'signnames.csv' of CSV contains the mapping between the sign name and the class numbers.
+The 'signnames.csv' of CSV contains the mapping between the sign name and the class numbers. **NOTE FROM CT: Why is this in italic?
+Remove italic?
+Or is this a quote?
+If so, please give the citation info.**

 Here's the code for loading the data: